drwpow/KMDG-Job-Board/README.md

 and we're pretty darn proud.
 So proud, in fact, that we're going to share it with the world!

-The job board we made is usable, sure—but the important part is it's fun.
+The job board we made is usable, sure--but the important part is it's fun.
 It's all AJAX-powered, so you can edit it without any page refreshes, and it even sports a few subtle animations to make it application-like.
 It's also click-to edit.
 It's dependent on jQuery (what isn't), and also needs the jQuery UI library for the